SixTones

-SixTones (ストーンズ, Sutōnzu) is a Japanese idol boy band formed by Johnny & Associates in 2015.
+SixTones (ストーンズ, Sutōnzu) is a Japanese idol boy band formed by Smile-Up (formerly known as Johnny & Associates) in 2015.
 The group was previously a sub-unit of Johnny & Associates' pre-debut trainee group Johnny's Jr. SixTones made their official debut on January 22, 2020.
 They sold 6.24 million physical copies in Japan.

 Name

 Johnny Kitagawa, the late leader of Johnny & Associates had named the group "SixTones"; the name was initially named "Six Tones" but later changed to "SixTones" and pronounced "Stones", with the "ix" in "Six" being silent.
 The "stones" pronunciation refers to "diamond in the rough", where the group's potential emerges as its members continually polish and refine their skills.
 The name also refers to the six members, each with a distinctive tone, personality and sound.